DavideDeFeudis/fbw17-lots/projects/README.md

                 - Initialize this cash account with 1000 EUR
                 - On buy / sell: Update the customers cash balance
             - If they do not have enough cash
-                - they need to fill it up with new money from PayPal otherwise they cannot buy stocks anymore
+                - they need to fill it up with new money from PayPal or Creditcard otherwise they cannot buy stocks anymore
                 - The users can state the amount they want to transfer
                 - => use the either the PayPal Test API or the Stripe CreditCard Test API for that
                 - On successful transaction: Add the amount to the customers cash balance